hackclub/jams-bounty/jams/codeless-gd-game-jam.md

 Q: What Club Members will walk away with (both in terms of knowledge and in terms of product)

-A: A cool game that they can customize easily and a basic understanding on the high level logic behind game development.
+A: A cool game that they can customize easily to share with their friends, a basic understanding on the high level logic behind game development and an understanding of GDevelop so they can take this skill and create their own games.

 ---